Enterprise digital transformation strategy: Research from IT leaders and developers

 What’s an example of digital transformation?

-Digital transformation looks different for every organization — a hospital’s transformation strategy is dramatically different from a restaurant’s.
+Digital transformation looks different for every organization — a restaurant’s transformation strategy is dramatically different from a hospital’s.
 As such, it’s hard to give specific examples; for a restaurant, digital transformation may include adding self-service kiosks or mobile ordering, while a retail store may move to a cloud-based POS system with cross-device synchronization and add digital signage that can be managed from halfway across the world.

 Regardless of the industry, however, the goal of digital transformation is to make standard business operations more efficient, fluid, and accessible.
 With the right digital transformation strategy, operations almost run on autopilot so you can focus on your business and innovation.